Windows-Amethyst/Windows-Amethyst/README.md

 # MAN

-- Hi, I’m @Windows-Amethyst
+- Hi, I’m @Windows-Amethyst.
 - I’m interested in Operating Systems and Video games.
-- I’m currently learning Assembly
+- I’m currently learning Assembly.
-- I'm working on QuantumLineOS with @MohnStreuselKuchen
+- I'm working on The disassembly language.

 <!---
 Windows-Amethyst/Windows-Amethyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.